dd2480-spring-2025-group-1/bot/report.md

     - For `deactivate_infraction@infraction/_scheduler.py`, it is a function that deactivates infraction status for users in the database and returns a log of the removed infraction.
     - For `apply_infraction@infraction/_scheduler.py`, it is a function that applies an infraction to the user and logs the infraction.
 It can also notify the user of the infraction.
     - For `infraction_edit@infraction/management.py` modifies punishments for users who have violated server rules and notifies moderators about the changes.
 It is used by `infraction_append`, which applies new punishments, since the two functions share most logic.
 The function must handle various edge cases, such as preventing edits to expired infractions or warnings.
 It also processes multiple input formats and validates the request before making API calls.
 These requirements introduce multiple decision points, contributing to its high CC.
     - For `humanize_delta@utils/time.py`, it is a function that takes in a period of time (e.g. start and end timestamps) as its arguments, then convert it into a human-readable string.
+In which case, high CC is not expected.
     - For `on_command_error@./bot/exts/backend/error_handler.py`, it is a function that provides error messages given a generic error by deferring errors to local error handlers.
 4. Are exceptions taken into account in the given measurements?
     - Yes, for both Lizard and our manual counting.
 If we don't take them into account, then the resultant CCN could drop.